-However, you can see better results by working harder and using a progressive overload to increase your performance and volume during your workouts gradually.
+However, you can see better results by working harder and using a progressive overload to gradually increase your performance and volume during your workouts.
 Volume is weight multiplied by the reps and sets performed.

 Therefore, you should do 8 – 12 reps a set but not to failure, but if you have a spotter, you can perform the sets to failure.
 Also, when doing the compound lifts, you can do 2 to 3 negative reps beyond failure with a spotter.

 Dorian Yates perfected the process of negative reps to squeeze extra intensity out of the muscle.
 How many times have we heard Arnold say exhaust the muscle and, after working to failure, cheat to perform 2 or 3 more reps?

 Arnold and Dorian both worked each muscle group to failure.
 Then, by cheating or performing negatives, they used the principles of superset to shock the muscle and nervous system even more.